zhiwenh/delib/README.md

 # DeLib

-Simple framework for Ethereum.
-Interact with smart contracts using its CLI and create your own Ethereum private blockchains.
+Simple Ethereum framework.
+Its CLI lets you interact with smart contracts and create your own private blockchains.

 DeLib's features include: